SpenceKonde/DxCore/megaavr/extras/Comparison.md

 ## CLKCTRL
 Lot of differences!
 For one thing, you just set the frequency: Options are 1/2/3/4 MHz, then increments of 4.
 Datasheet stops at 24.
 Part still works if you keep incrementing it up to 28, 32.
-Above 32, things didn't work right (I can't imagine why, I was just trying to run buggy first-run silicon at 150% of it's maximum frequency...)
+Then it repeats 20-32 again.

 There's also a PLL.
-Only works at >=16MHz internal oscillator speed, max frequency 48, multiply by 2 or 3 (basically, 16 and 24 get 48, 20 gets 40)
+Only works at >=16MHz internal oscillator speed, max frequency 48, multiply by 2 or 3 (basically, 16 and 24 get 48, 20 gets 40) - too bad all it can do is clock the single Type D timer!

 And... there's AUTOTUNE!
-Use a crystal... but a watch crystal used to adjust the main oscillator frequency.
-It ain't an MHz crystal at the system clock frequency, but it's better than nothing, I assume...
+Use a crystal... but a watch crystal!
+It's used to adjust the main oscillator frequency.
+It ain't an MHz crystal at the system clock frequency, but it's better than nothing...

 ## RTC
 Same as megaAVR 0-series